What are the best credit cards for year-round spending?

 If you were to spend, say, £2,000 per month on this card with, say 10% of this with British Airways directly, over the course of two years you would earn almost 60,000 Avios.
 Plus, you’ll get the valuable Companion Voucher every year.
 You could redeem both together for a return Club World redemption for two people from London to somewhere like Tel Aviv, Israel, or Amman, Jordan, off-peak.

 You can read a full review of this card here.

-As well as an amazing sign-up bonus of 30,000 Flying Club miles until 30 June 2019, this card also offers an impressive 1.5 miles per £1 spent on everyday purchases, with double this earn rate for spend with Virgin Atlantic or Virgin Holidays directly.
+As well as a sign-up bonus of 15,000 Virgin Points, this card also offers an impressive 1.5 miles per £1 spent on everyday purchases, with double this earn rate for spend with Virgin Atlantic or Virgin Holidays directly.

 Using the same year-long spend example as above, if you were to spend, say, £2,000 per month on this card with, say 10% of this with Virgin Atlantic directly, over the course of the year you would earn almost 70,000 miles which is enough for two people return off-peak from London to New York or Boston in premium economy flying Virgin Atlantic.

 You can read our full review of the Virgin Atlantic Reward+ Credit Card here.

 Overall, when looking at a credit card, it’s important to not get caught up in an attractive welcome bonus.
 Sure, that’s nice.
 But, you’ll want to also make sure it’s poised to give you bonus points on everyday spend throughout the year.
 Both the premium BA and Virgin Atlantic cobranded credit cards allow you to do just that, helping you work your way toward nearly free travel.

 Featured Image by Josh Gribben / The Points Guy.